 NIOS DLED Assignment Course-503 Full Answer In English

 Q1.
 Enumerate the various methods which can be used to facilitate the learning of language.

 Ans.
-Some important methods of language-teaching methods are as follows:
+Some important methods of language teaching methods are as follows:

 “Creation of suitable environment is an important pre-requisite for language learning”.
 Discuss.

-(ii) When the infant is around 4-5 months of age, the caregivers begin to show them toys and household objects.
-While showing these they refer to them by their names and describe them a little.
-Siblings delight in such activities with the baby and are untiring in their efforts to attract her attention to an object.
-By 6-7 months the infant also begins to point at objects, picks them up and shows them to people.
-This increases the interaction between caregivers and the child.
-By the time the infant is 7-8 months old, the family members also begin to talk about what is going on around the child.
-They refer to their own actions and the actions of the child.
-While walking with the infant on the road the father, on seeing a fruit seller, is likely to say: “Bento, look!
+(ii) When babies are in the age of 4-5 months, caregivers start showing them toys and household items.
+By showing them, they refer to them by their name and describe them a little bit.
+Brothers are pleased with such activities with their children and are unaware of their efforts to attract their attention to something.
+For 6-7 months the infant also starts pointing at objects, raises them and shows them to the people.
+It enhances the interaction between carers and the child.
+As long as the infant is from 7-8 months, family members also start talking about what is happening around the child.
+They mention their own actions and the actions of the child.
+While walking with the baby on the road, Dad, on seeing a fruit seller, is likely to say: “Bento, look!
 Banana!
 Look there!
 Bento, Eat bananas everyday, is not it?
 It feels good, mm .. ….? ”

 Q2.
 Critically analyse any two methods which can be used to develop ‘writing skills’ for their strengths and limitations.